Battle of Uhud: Importance in warfare

 Thus, he decided to hold high ground with Mount Uhud in their rear, which provided security from any attack from the rear.
 Moreover, as the front was of approximately of 800 to 900 yd and on one flank, he rested Mount Einein and on other flank were the defiles of Mount Uhud and so, in military language, he refused both wings to the Meccan cavalry.
 The only approach from which they could be taken from the rear was protected by the deployment of archers.

 Modern references

 The battle of Uhud is the second of the two main battles featured in Moustapha Akkad's 1976 film centering on the life of Muhammad, Mohammad, Messenger of God.
 The other battle featured is the battle of Badr.
-The battle of Uhud is also depicted in the 2004 animated film, Muhammad: The Last Prophet, directed by Richard Rich, and in the 2012 TV series Farouk Omar.
-The cave in Mount Uhud where Muhammad rested temporarily during the battle has also received recent media attention in the light of proposals by some Salafi scholars for it to be destroyed.
+The battle of Uhud is also depicted in the 2002 animated film, Muhammad: The Last Prophet, directed by Richard Rich, and in the 2012 TV series Farouk Omar.
+The cave in Mount Uhud where Muhammad rested temporarily during the battle has also received media attention following proposals by some Salafi scholars for it to be destroyed to prevent pilgrims from treating it as an unauthorized shrine, though local authorities ultimately rejected the calls and moved to protect the site instead.